dinky1s/dogefaucet-list/README.md

 WOW!
 Such a list of FREE Doge and other Cryptocoins available.

 If you're new to Dogecoin or Cryptocoins in general....you're welcome here.
-Each Coin requires a wallet.
-For Dogecoin, you can go here to get a FREE Wallet (http://dogecoin.com/)
+Each Coin requires a wallet.<br>For Dogecoin, you can go here to get a FREE Wallet (http://dogecoin.com/)<br> For BitCoins go to [Coinbase] (https://coinbase.com/?r=52e871a6d06c00e58e00011d&utm_campaign=user-referral&src=referral-link)

 Now here's why you're here:  a list of sites that will give you a few coins for nothing more than the solve of a CAPTCHA (and maybe the viewing of an ad and the setting of a cookie or two):